 Skip to main content

-Some Waftpay APIs (notably Payouts and Remittance) require a request header called X-Custom-Signature.
-This signature lets our platform verify who sent the request and that its key fields weren’t altered in transit.
+Some Waftpay APIs, notably Payouts and Remittance, require a request header called X-Custom-Signature.
+This signature lets our platform verify who sent the request and that its key fields were not altered in transit.

 TL;DR